 For instance, the home study in 2009 evaluated the efficacy of metformin versus placebo (in addition to insulin).
 After four years of follow-up, no statistically significant difference was found for total mortality: RR=1.48; CI 95% (0.54 to 4.09) or for IDM: RR=0.99; CI 95% (0.25 to 3.90).
 Taking into account all the other randomized clinical trials (RCTs) having evaluated the specific effectiveness of metformin in DT2 patients, it becomes evident that although metformin is considered the gold standard, its benefit/risk ratio remains uncertain.
 We cannot exclude a 25% reduction or a 31% increase in all-cause mortality.
 We cannot exclude a 33% reduction or a 64% increase in cardiovascular mortality.

-Even in 2019, Consensus Report by the American Diabetes Association (ADA) and the European Association for the Study of Diabetes (EASD) recommend that “Metformin remains the preferred option for initiating glucose-lowering medication in type 2 diabetes and should be added to lifestyle measures in newly diagnosed patients” referring to a single result from the UKPDS 34 study in 342 patients!
+In 2019, Consensus Report by the American Diabetes Association (ADA) and the European Association for the Study of Diabetes (EASD) recommend that “Metformin remains the preferred option for initiating glucose-lowering medication in type 2 diabetes and should be added to lifestyle measures in newly diagnosed patients” referring to a single result from the UKPDS 34 study in 342 patients!

 May be, for that reason, is UKPDS study methodologically questionable?
 The effectiveness of metformin with regard to microvascular and macrovascular complications has never been proven in a randomized double-blind placebo-controlled clinical trial.
 And upon analysis of published randomized clinical trials taken as a whole, it becomes increasingly apparent that the effectiveness of metformin has not been proven, even when microvascular complications are involved.
 This observation leads to a more general interrogation on the fact that assessment of the clinical benefits of Metformin in general is presently lacking.